Welcome to Allegheny Guide Service!

 If river fishing is not your thing, you will definitely want to take advantage of our lake trips on the Allegheny Reservoir or Tionesta Lake.
 The Allegheny Reservoir (12,000 acres) holds numerous Pennsylvania State Records like the 17.6 walleye caught in 1980 and the 35lb. pike caught in 2003.
 Many biologists are convinced that the next state record musky will come from its deep, clear water.
 Tionesta Lake (630 acres) is considerably smaller but both waterways are very scenic and have undeveloped shorelines.
 While neither body of water is known for coughing up high numbers of fish, your chance at a real trophy might be worth your time.

 My boat is a spacious 2008 21ft.
 Extreme Shallow JetCraft with a 200hp Mercury Inboard OptiMax equipped with a 15hp Mercury Pro kicker for trolling.
-From trout, walleye, pike and the ellusive muskellunge, we have it all here at the Allegheny Guide Service located in Northwest PA!
+From trout, bass, walleye, pike and the ellusive muskellunge, we have it all here at the Allegheny Guide Service located in Northwest PA!

 LATE FALL/WINTER TRIPS (BIG FATTY TIME)